 - Windows 10 Mobile Enterprise

 This article will not talk about mobile editions as the features for mobile editions are pretty limited compared to normal editions.
-We will keep the focus on first four desktop versions: Windows Home, Windows Professional, Windows Education and Windows Enterprise.
+We will keep the focus on the first four desktop versions: Windows Home, Windows Professional, Windows Education, and Windows Enterprise.

 The edition you get upon upgrading depends upon which edition you are using currently.
 Read our discussion on which edition of Windows 10 you will get for more details.

 Windows 10 editions features compared

 Windows 10 has plenty of new features, and they vary by the editions.
 Some features are common to all the editions while some advanced features are reserved for higher editions that may not be eligible for free updates.
 Microsoft has released a chart showing what features will be available in each edition.

 The basic features will be available in all four editions.
 These include the much-awaited Cortana, Microsoft Edge, Windows Defender, Fast Start with HiberBoot feature, TPM support, Battery Saver, and basic Windows Update feature.
 Continuum is also available in all editions so you can switch from PC to tablet mode and vice-versa.

 Personalization settings such as Lock Screen, wallpapers, themes, and customizing of sounds, etc. are also available in all editions of Windows 10.
 You can also download and add themes to your computer or tablet.

 Basic security is available to all editions in the form of Windows Defender and Windows Firewall.